5 Reasons Why More Big Mailrooms are Moving Towards Centralization

 Let’s look at a few of these benefits:

 “Sprawl” is just “waste” by another name.
 A centralized data hub means your offices won’t be burdened with extra mailrooms and the equipment, maintenance, and labor needed to keep them functioning.
 Instead, you get the chance to put that space to work doing something more useful.
 Need a new breakroom for your employees?
 Centralization has you covered!

 There’s no question about it, we’ve entered a new era of document capture.
 Multiple scanners for different document types used to be a necessary evil, but no more.
 Now, ultra-high-volume capture machines are the norm in modern document processing, which means you’ll only require a single piece of high-end infrastructure for processing documents of all sizes together in one run.

-Up to 80% of world’s largest mailrooms trust ibml tech to process their documents.
-The top-of-the-line ibml Fusion is fast enough to handle 715 pages-per-minute and smart enough to quickly sort, capture, and file from all different document sizes and structures.
+Up to 80% of the world’s largest mailrooms trust ibml tech to process their documents.
+The top-of-the-line ibml Fusion is fast enough to handle 715 pages per minute and smart enough to quickly sort capture and file from all different document sizes and structures.

 Your modern infrastructure doesn’t have to be expensive either.
 Subscription payment programs like ibml-as-a-Service allow businesses to access the highest-end equipment at a reasonable price.
 Better yet, it falls under OPEX, which is 100% tax-deductible.

 Delete Information Chaos

 There’s nothing worse than missing out on an opportunity because your data was in disarray.
 As more data passes through businesses, information chaos becomes a major concern as well as poor turnaround and frustrated customers.
 With centralized document processing, you don’t have to worry about data getting lost in the shuffle.
 Instead, you can rely on one location overseen by one team using one set of intelligent tech solutions to deliver the turnarounds and experience your customers expect.